CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Creating-animated-GIFs.md

 * Subscribe and enable Dynamic Resolution mod
 * Set internal resolution to 250% (if your GPU can handle it; keep an eye on temperature!)
-* Ideally do the recording during in-game golden hour (that hour where the sun is in just the right spot to make everything look super nice)
+* Ideally do the recording during in-game golden hour (that hour when the sun is in just the right spot to make everything look super nice)

 ### Screen recording